svikashk/docs/guide/streams-tags.md

 ## Removing a tag from a request

-- Opem the request for which you want to remove a tag.
+- Open the request for which you want to remove a tag.
 - Scroll down to the `Tags` section.
 - To the right of the tag you want to remove, click on the `x` mark.